 - The Bellingham DPW recommends the installation of backflow prevention devices, such as a low-cost hose bib vacuum breaker, for all inside and outside hose connections.
 You can purchase this at a hardware store or plumbing supply store.
-This is a great way for you to help protect the water in your home as well as the drinking water system in your town. - Never submerge a hose in soapy water buckets, swimming pools, sinks, drains, or chemicals. - For additional information on cross connections and our cross connection program, please contact Tom Ostrowski, Assistant DPW Director and Cross Connection Control Program Coordinator.
+This is a great way for you to help protect the water in your home as well as the drinking water system in our town. - Never submerge a hose in soapy water buckets, swimming pools, sinks, drains, or chemicals. - If you have an irrigation system that is connected to your water supply make sure it is protected with a backflow prevention device.
+Irrigation professional know the requirements.
+Do it yourselfers need to be aware of the equipment needed to protect themselves from risk of contamination to drinking water from irrigation system. - For additional information on cross connections and our cross connection program, please contact Tom Ostrowski, Assistant DPW Director and Cross Connection Control Program Coordinator.